- 01 Can a Crashed Hard Drive Be Recovered

 Losing important data can be a frustrating and even devastating experience.
 Whether you've accidentally deleted an important file or suffered a hard drive failure, the pain of hard drive data loss is all too real.
 Fortunately, hard drive recovery is often possible.
 You can recover files from a hard drive with or without software.
 The solutions differ according to the hard drive data loss causes.

 Hard drive data loss can occur for a variety of reasons.
 Some hard drives fail due to physical damage, while others may suffer from logical damage.
 Hard drives can also become corrupted due to software errors or malware.
 Here are some of the most common reasons for hard drive data loss reasons:

 Hard Drive Formatting

 There are several ways that hard drive data can be lost.
 One way is through hard drive formatting.
 When you format a hard drive, all of the data on the drive is erased.
 This can happen if you accidentally format the wrong drive or intentionally format a drive to clean it or prepare it for use.
-Once the data is gone, it's challenging to carry out a formatted hard drive recovery.
+Once the data is gone, it's challenging to recover formatted hard drive.

 Another way hard drive data can be lost is through deletion.
 This is when the user deletes a file or folder from the hard drive without meaning to.
 Deleting files from a hard drive doesn't delete the data - it just marks the space as available for overwriting.
 However, if you continue using the hard drive without rewriting the deleted files, you can recover the data using special software.

 Hard Drive Crash/Damage